-(j) Earnings per Trust Unit
+(j) Earnings per unit

 The Trust presents basic and diluted earnings per unit data for its trust units.
 Basic earnings per unit is calculated by dividing the profit or loss attributable to common unitholders of the Trust by the weighted average number of units outstanding during the period.
-Diluted earnings per unit is determined by adjusting the profit or loss attributable to common unitholders and the weighted average number of units outstanding, adjusted for the effects of all dilutive potential units, which comprise restricted trust units and options granted to employees.
+Diluted earnings per unit is determined by adjusting the profit or loss attributable to common unitholders and the weighted average number of units outstanding, adjusted for the effects of all dilutive potential units, which comprise the convertible debentures and restricted trust units and options granted to employees.